ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 This is something that will make quite a few Unicode folks happy, since it's been a problem that's been bothering them for quite some time now.

 For those of you just shaking off the Standard Sleep from your eyes, C11 added a few new forms of string literal to make sure the type was encoded as one of an implementation-defined "UTF-8", `char16_t`, or `char32_t` literal: `u8"💣"`, `u"💣"`, and `U"💣"`, respectively.
 [A paper I talk about](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2728.htm) in my earlier blog post mandated that the `char16_t` and `char32_t` literals actually produced UTF-16 and UTF-32 encoded strings (they didn't have to, they could produce some inscrutable, implementation-defined encoding whose name you were not required to know when compiling your code).
 This updated all 3 string literals to be UTF-8, UTF-16, and UTF-32 respectively.
 Unfortunately, there was still one problem: while `char16_t` (a `typedef` for `uint_least16_t`) and `char32_t` (a `typedef` for `uint_least32_t`) were both mandated to be unsigned types, `u8"🤡"` had a type of `const char[N]`.
-What this mean is that calling a `<ctypes.h>` function like so:
+What this meant is that calling a `<ctypes.h>` function like so:

 ```cpp
 isspace(u8"💣"[0])
 ```

-are undefined behavior on specific implementations.
+is undefined behavior on specific implementations.
 In this case, this is a `char` value for a multi-unit UTF-8 string literal, which is larger than 127.
 It shows up as a negative value after promoted to `int` on implementations where `char` is a signed type, and that negative value is passed straight to the internals of the `isspace` function.
 What happens from there depends on your implementation, but on a few this is memory corruption and others it just grabs completely illegal data.
 Suffice to say, it has been a persistent problem that the thing that is meant to model UTF-8 characters produces an implementation-defined quantity of `signed` or `unsigned` for `char`.

 This proposal fixed this situation by making the above code produce an `unsigned char`, so it will be the proper value when passed to the given functions.
-This only applies to the `u8"💣"` string literals: these are converted to arrays of `const char8_t[N]`, with is just `const unsigned char[N]`.
-The `char8_t` typedef will live in the `uchar.h` header with the other, and it comes with 2 other functions to convert from the multibyte character locale encoding to UTF-8: `mbrtoc8` and `c8rtomb`.
+This only applies to the `u8"💣"` string literals: these are converted to arrays of `const char8_t[N]`.
+The `char8_t` typedef will live in the `uchar.h` header with the others, and it comes with 2 other functions to convert from the multibyte character locale encoding to UTF-8: `mbrtoc8` and `c8rtomb`.
 I don't recommend using these functions as a general rule because their design is fundamentally broken, but that's a rant for another day ([with a paper that also proposes the fix](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2902.htm) on the way for, hopefully, C23, but it hasn't been accepted yet).

 Of course, at this point I usually get asked this question by a lot of folk: